Blog content updated: July 7, 2022

 - Home Ownership

-Both options allow you to own and keep the title to your home, just as you would with a standard forward mortgage.
+Both allow you to own and keep the title to your home, just as you would with a standard forward mortgage.

 - Credit Line Growth

 Where a HELOC’s line of credit does not grow over the life of the loan, a HECM offers you a reusable line of credit that grows.

 A reverse mortgage gives you access to the cash you need plus the freedom to choose whether to make monthly payments on the loan or no monthly mortgage payments* at all—by deferring the loan balance until the last borrower no longer lives in the home.
 A HELOC requires monthly mortgage payments.

 A reverse mortgage is a non-recourse loan, meaning that you and your heirs are not personally liable if the loan amount exceeds the home value when the home is sold and the loan is repaid.
 A HELOC offers no such protection, so you may have to pay more than your home is worth.

 While a HELOC loan typically becomes due after 10 years, a reverse mortgage does not have any deadline for payback—as long as you meet the terms of the loan and remain in the home as your primary residence.

 What do the experts say?

 In an episode of The RMD Podcast, Dr. Wade Pfau—professor of retirement income at the American College of Financial Services and founder of RetirementResearcher.com—advises that retirees who have a reverse mortgage to draw from have a better chance of weathering financial storms, such as market downturns and unexpected events like the pandemic.